freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 **Need Help?**

-Free Code Camp Issue Mods and staff are on hand to assist with Pull Request related issues on our Help Contributors Chat Room
+Free Code Camp Issue Mods and staff are on hand to assist with Pull Request related issues on our Help Contributors Chat Room.

 **Methods**